Butterfly Conservation - saving butterflies, moths and their habitats

 Please go to the Glasgow and South West Scotland Branch's web page on this survey for more details

-Mountain Ringlet Surveys in 2011
+Mountain Ringlet Surveys

 The Mountain Ringlet (Erebia epiphron) is a rare UK butterfly being confined to montane habitat between 350 & 900 m in the central highlands from Ben Lomond in the south to Creag Meagaidh /Glen Roy in the north and from Glasdrum/Glencoe, Argyll in the west to Schiehallion in central Perthshire in the east with two known colonies further east in the Cairngorms National Park: Glen Doll & Glen Feshie.
 This distribution amounts to just 50 10 km squares in Scotland which makes it much rarer than the iconic birds of the Scottish mountains such as the Ptarmigan & the Golden Eagle.